Multibit-Legacy/multibit/README.md

 * [Bitcoinj Enforcer Rules](https://github.com/gary-rowe/BitcoinjEnforcerRules) to prevent dependency chain attacks
 * [XChange](https://github.com/timmolter/XChange) for access to several Bitcoin exchanges

+### MultiBit contains cut down JREs so is a large clone

+The MultiBit installers contain cut down JREs so the project clone is quite large.
+(100 to 200 MB).

-#### A note on the Bitcoinj dependency
+### The Bitcoinj "Alice" dependency

 MultiBit depends on a special fork of Bitcoinj for its Bitcoin support.
-This is due to legacy wallet serialization issues and the MultiBit team are working towards a complete integration.
-To build MultiBit you will need to clone this fork from
+This is due to legacy wallet serialization issues and the MultiBit team are working towards a complete integration through the MultiBit HD project.

-here:
+While it is possible to build MultiBit using our staging repository you may want to review the modified Bitcoinj library for yourself.
+You can clone from this fork:
 ```
 https://code.google.com/r/jimburton618-bitcoinj-coinbase-tx/source/checkout
 ```